califano-lab/ARACNe3/README.md

 ## Downloading ARACNe3

-You may [download ARACNe3](https://github.com/califano-lab/ARACNe3) for MacOS and Windows or build `ARACNe3` manually for niche uses, like on an HPC cluster.
+You may [download ARACNe3](https://github.com/califano-lab/ARACNe3) for MacOS and Windows or build ARACNe3 manually for niche uses, like on an HPC cluster.

-If running the `ARACNe3` executables fails, on MacOS try installing the [Xcode Command Line Tools](https://mac.install.guide/commandlinetools/4.html), and on Windows install the [Visual C++ Redistributable for Visual Studio](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).
+If running the ARACNe3 executables fails, on MacOS try installing the [Xcode Command Line Tools](https://mac.install.guide/commandlinetools/4.html), and on Windows install the [Visual C++ Redistributable for Visual Studio](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).

 ## Building ARACNe3 (Optional)
 ### Installing Libraries
-`ARACNe3` supports multithreading using `OpenMP`.
+ARACNe3 supports multithreading using OpenMP.
 Here is **one** example of how you might download OpenMP libraries on the latest version of MacOS, with [homebrew](https://brew.sh) already installed.

 ```
 brew install libomp  # Install OpenMP
 ```

 ### Build ARACNe3 with CMake
-`cmake` is used to build `ARACNe3` and simplify cross-platform compatibility.
-After installing `cmake`, follow the instructions below to build `ARACNe3`.
+`cmake` is used to build ARACNe3 and simplify cross-platform compatibility.
+After installing `cmake`, follow the instructions below to build ARACNe3.

 ```
 git clone https://github.com/califano-lab/ARACNe3  # Clone the repo